-- the forebrain,
+- The forebrain,

 Thus consuming approximately 30 percent of oxygen.
 It interprets information from the five senses in a body along with the internal organ stomach.
-The CNS sometimes also includes the retina, optic nerves, olfactory epithelium and olfactory nerves as they connect directly with the tissues of the brain without any connecting nerve fibers.
+The Central Nervous System sometimes also includes the retina, optic nerves, olfactory epithelium and olfactory nerves as they connect directly with the tissues of the brain without any connecting nerve fibers.
 On the other hand, the spinal cord acts as a bridge between the brain and the body.
 Thus, if the spinal cord is injured or affected, the flow of information will be interrupted.